- Music

 Album Review: Tom Grennan, Everywhere I Went, Led Me To Where I Didn’t Want to Be

-UK pop star flaunts bold new sound.
-8/10
+UK pop star flaunts bold new sound on uplifting fourth record.
+8/10.

 Tom Grennan has come a long way since his days of gigging at small London pubs with only an acoustic guitar and a dream.
 Bursting at the seams with fresh confidence and a shiny new sound, Grennan’s belief in himself is at the heart of Everywhere I Went, Led Me To Where I Didn’t Want To Be.

-Now familiar with award nominations, radio hits, sold-out arenas and the accompanying glitz and glam, Grennan’s fourth record nicely showcases his continuing evolution.
+Now familiar with award nominations, radio hits, sold-out arenas and all accompanying glitz and glam, Grennan’s fourth record showcases his evolution from pop cookie-cutter early works to the well-developed name he is today.

 Grennan is a pop star reborn – and he’s never shone brighter.